Looking to buy an insurance policy? You would’ve come across the term “insurance premium” by now.

 Insurers define insurance premium basis these factors:

-If you are young, you are healthier and hence, there is lesser chance of you making a claim.
-The premium costs much lower, which is why, buying a life insurance policy in your 20s is not only affordable, but is also a smart move.
+If you are young, you are considered to be healthier, and hence, there is a lesser chance of you making a claim.
+The premium costs much less, which is why, buying a life insurance policy in your 20s is not only affordable, but is also a smart move.
+Along with the initial savings, buying young allows you to secure a longer policy term.
+This ensures you are covered through critical life stages like starting a family or paying off a loan, all the while paying a consistently lower rate.

-Smokers, people who consume alcohol, adventure sports enthusiasts are slotted on the higher end of the premium costs scale and charged more, as their lifestyle choices could lead to complications in the future.
+Smokers, people who consume alcohol, and adventure sports enthusiasts are slotted on the higher end of the premium costs scale and charged more.
+Their lifestyle choices could lead to complications in the future, which accounts for the higher premium.

-Similarly, if you are a firefighter, diver, law enforcement officer, construction worker or any other high-risk profession, be prepared to pay a higher premium for the same reasons stated in point 3.
+If you are a firefighter, diver, law enforcement officer, construction worker or any other high-risk profession, be prepared to pay a higher premium for the same reasons stated in the above point.
+It is advisable to fully disclose your exact role for an accurate premium and to prevent future claim disputes.

-Have a medical history of diabetes, cancer or any hereditary ailment?
-This predisposes you to inherit the same and red flags you as a risk.
-Expect a higher premium rate.
+If you have a medical history of diabetes, cancer or any hereditary ailment, you may have to pay higher premiums.
+These conditions can highlight you as a risk.
+Hence, expect a higher premium rate for life insurance plans.

 A life insurance calculator usually considers most of these factors when providing estimates.
 However, estimates do not reflect the exact figures that you may have to pay.
 Consult an insurance expert so you may make informed choices.